Planning to Leave an

 • Your doctor or nurse.
 If you can do so without your partner, try scheduling a checkup with your doctor or nurse.
 Your partner may insist on going with you.
 You should try your very best to write the office a personal note.
 You can say you would want to see the doctor or nurse alone.
 Or, you can tell your partner you need to speak about a gender-related health issue.
 You could also say, in the office in front of others, that they will only allow patients themselves in the exam room.

 • Your child’s teacher, counselor, or principal.
 School staff are often educated on nearby shelters and safe places.
 They can direct you to places within your community.
 They are there to help and want to help the families of the students they teach.

 • Human resources.
 Human resources at your workplace are often prepared to help employees.
 They can connect you to the Employee Assistant Program (EAP) and other community resources.

 • Family or friends.
 Your family and friends who knew you before you met your abuser might be able to help.
 Find a few friends or family members who you can talk to.
 Chances are likely that they will be more than willing to help you, as a team, so you’re not alone in this.
 They want the best for you.

-• A free 1800 telephone hotline.
+• A free 0800 telephone hotline.
 You can talk to trained advocates at the National Domestic Violence Helpline for free 24 hours a day, 7 days a week.
 You do not even need to give your name or address.
-The counselors will help you talk through the steps of leaving and help you with your safety plan.
+The advisers will help you walk through the steps of leaving and help you with your safety plan.
 You can call a hotline as many times as you need to.